ArjunSridhar1/decentrix/README.md

 Customers can also trade these tokens with another customer for ethereum with protocols that we have defined.
 Below we define protocols for both the consumer selling the token and the consumer buying the token in the secondary market.
 These would be abstracted away with a UI.

 ## Deploying the MVP
 The solidity contract needs to deployed to see the proof-of-concept.
-You need to have Metamask installed in your browser.You need two Metamask accounts for this to work: Account 1 is the ticket primary seller, Account 2 is the ticket buyer.
+You need to have Metamask installed in your browser.You need two Metamask accounts for this to work.
+For this entire tutorial, **Account 1 is the primary ticket seller, Account 2 is the ticket buyer / concert-goer.** Account 2 can also be a consumer reselling tickets on the secondary market.

 Please use the Rinkeby test network for this proof-of-concept.
 For ether to play around with, use the Rinkeby Test Network Faucet.

+### As the Primary Seller
 To deploy the contract with Account 1, you can use the online Remix solidity editor.
   1. Visit https://remix.ethereum.org/.
   2. Replace the text in the left window with the entire body of the contract in this repo.